-Elevated PSA level is an indicator of problems with the prostate gland.
+Elevated PSA in men may signal problems with the prostate gland.

 Evaluation and treatment of elevated PSA

 Men with an elevated PSA should undergo a thorough evaluation by a urologist.
-A history and physical examination are usually the first steps employed in the evaluation.
-Because PSA can be elevated in a variety conditions, efforts have been made to use the test in combination with other factors to make the test more accurate in “predicting” one’s risk of prostate cancer.
-These include “free” as well as “total” PSA, “PSA density”, and “PSA velocity”.
+When visiting Urology Austin, a medical history will be reviewed, and a physical examination will be conducted.
+Because PSA can be elevated due to several conditions, blood testing will be ordered to look at “free” as well as “total” PSA, “PSA density”, and “PSA velocity”.

 There are established reference ranges for PSA based on the age of the individual.
 For men suspected of having prostate cancer based on their PSA level, a digital rectal exam will be performed, and a prostate biopsy may be recommended.